vertica/VerticaPy/README.md

                    "user": "dbadmin"},
                    name = "Vertica_New_Connection")
 ```
-Use your connection (the previous step is not needed if the connection is already created).
+Use the newly created connection:
 ```python
 vp.connect("Vertica_New_Connection")
 ```
-Create the Virtual DataFrame of your relation.
+Create a vDataFrame of your relation:
 ```python
 from verticapy import vDataFrame vdf = vDataFrame("my_relation")
 ```
-If you don't have data on hand, you can easily import well-known datasets.
+Load a sample dataset:
 ```python
 from verticapy.datasets import load_titanic
 vdf = load_titanic()